 In the current allocation score (the lung CAS), the six-minute walk distance has opposing effects in the medical urgency and post-transplant outcome scores.
 Candidates with a shorter six-minute walk distance have higher medical urgency scores and lower post-transplant outcome scores, whereas candidates with a longer six-minute walk distance receive fewer points for this variable in their medical urgency score and more points in their post-transplant outcome scores.
 This effect is shown in Figure 1, where the distribution of six-minute walk distance for the candidates with medical urgency scores in the top 25% skewed lower compared to the distribution of six-minute walk distance for candidates with medical urgency scores in the bottom 75%.
-It is also important to highlight there is more weight on post-transplant outcomes in the lung CAS than in the LAS as the ratio of waitlist outcome and post-transplant outcomes was 2:1 in the LAS calculation and 1:1 in the lung CAS.

-Figure 1: Distribution of Six-Minute Walk Distance (feet) by Medical Urgency Category9
+Figure 1: Distribution of Six Minute Walk Distance (feet) by Medical Urgency Category

-Historically, professional medical organizations have issued clinical guidelines and standards for conducting the six-minute walk test.
-For example, in 2002, the American Thoracic Society released guidelines for the six-minute walk test.
-10 The guidelines include indications and limitations, contraindications, safety issues, technical aspects, and quality assurance considerations, among other topics.
-Additionally, in 2014, the European Respiratory Society and American Thoracic Society released a technical standard for field walking tests in chronic respiratory disease which included the six-minute walk test.
-11 This standard included further guidance for performing the six-minute walk test based on clinical literature published following release of the 2002 guidelines.
+Professional medical organizations have issued clinical guidelines and standards for conducting the sixminute walk test.
+In 2002, the American Thoracic Society released guidelines for the six-minute walk test.
+The guidelines include indications and limitations, contraindications, safety issues, technical aspects, and quality assurance considerations, among other topics.
+In 2014, the European Respiratory Society and American Thoracic Society released a technical standard for field walking tests in chronic respiratory disease which included the six-minute walk test.
+This standard included further guidance for performing the six-minute walk test based on clinical literature published following release of the 2002 guidelines.
 While detailed, these standards do not delineate a specific approach for determining oxygen requirements ahead of the six-minute walk test or provide guidance on how to conduct the walk with severely impaired patients, which is particularly relevant for the lung transplant candidate population.
-Furthermore, as detailed below, OPTN policy regarding the six-minute walk distance is not well aligned with the clinical standards as it leaves broad discretion to transplant programs on increasing supplemental oxygen during the six-minute walk test.
+Furthermore, OPTN policy regarding the six-minute walk distance is not well aligned with the clinical standards as it leaves broad discretion to transplant programs on increasing supplemental oxygen during the six-minute walk test.
 Due to these gaps, lung transplant program representatives report that performance of the six-minute walk test is not consistent across transplant programs and have expressed concerns that the variation may result in inequities in allocation priority.

-The Committee established the Six-Minute Walk Workgroup (the Workgroup) to discuss approaches for standardizing performance of the six-minute walk test for lung transplant candidates and supplementing the existing clinical standards with guidance specifically for lung transplant programs.
-The Workgroup included pulmonologists and patient representatives from the Committee, as well as respiratory therapists.
+The OPTN Lung Transplantation Committee (Committee) established the Six-Minute Walk Workgroup (Workgroup) to discuss approaches for standardizing performance of the six-minute walk test for lung transplant candidates and supplementing the existing clinical standards with guidance specifically for lung transplant programs.
+The Workgroup included pulmonologists and patient representatives from the Committee as well as respiratory therapists.
 Their recommendations were presented to the Committee to inform the development of this proposal.

-9 Samantha Weiss and Chelsea Weibel, "Medical Urgency Data Request: Distributions of Characteristics of Most Medically Urgent Lung Candidates," OPTN Descriptive Data Request for the National Lung Review Board, October 5, 2023.
+&lt;sup>9 Samantha Weiss and Chelsea Weibel, "Medical Urgency Data Request: Distributions of Characteristics of Most Medically Urgent Lung Candidates," OPTN Descriptive Data Request for the National Lung Review Board, October 5, 2023.
 Analysis includes all lung-alone candidates on the OPTN waiting list as of July 31, 2023 and their data at that time.
 The top 25% of medically urgent candidates are those with at least 0.6350 medical urgency points, excluding exceptions.

-10 "Guidelines for the Six-Minute Walk Test," American Thoracic Society.
+&lt;sup>10 "Guidelines for the Six-Minute Walk Test," American Thoracic Society.

-11 Anne E. Holland, Martijn A. Spruit, Thierry Troosters, et al., "An official European Respiratory Society/American Thoracic Society technical standard: field walking tests in chronic respiratory disease," European Respiratory Journal 44 (2014): 1428-1446, DOI: 10.1183/09031936.00150314.
+&lt;sup>11 Anne E. Holland, Martijn A. Spruit, Thierry Troosters, et al., "An official European Respiratory Society/American Thoracic Society technical standard: field walking tests in chronic respiratory disease," European Respiratory Journal 44 (2014): 1428-1446, DOI: 10.1183/09031936.00150314.